joshukraine/ofreport.com/content/drafts/2010-09-10-skype-switcheroo.md

 ---
 title: "Skype Switcheroo"
 date: "2010-09-10 10:28:52"
+author: "Joshua Steele"
+preview: >
+  Just to keep everybody guessing, Kels and I have decided to shake up our Skype accounts a bit.
 tags:
 - announcements
-author: "Joshua Steele"

 ---

 Just to keep everybody guessing, Kels and I have decided to shake up our Skype accounts a bit.
-READMORE Here's the deal:
+Here's the deal:

 * Kelsie's new account: <strong>joshandkels</strong> (this was previously Joshua's account)
 * Joshua's new account: <strong>joshukraine</strong>